KellyLSB/KCD/README.md

 Download `kcd` and `chmod +x ./kcd` and run `./kcd --install` it will append the bash function to one of the above listed files and move the `kcd` script to `/usr/local/bin`.
 The script will let you know once a day if an upgrade is available and will instruct you how to perform the upgrade.

 ## TODO
-* Use The terminal shell ID when caching.
 * Properly unsource the PATH if multiple paths have been sourced down the same tree.

 ## TIPS